Keyboard shortcuts

 Output (collect mode):

-$ git std hooks run pre-commit
+$ git std hook run pre-commit

 ✓ dprint check